 b) Setbacks for the Periphery of the Zoning District - Refer to Appendix D for the map and text of the setback requirements for periphery of the zoning district.
 If a lot line demarcating the periphery of the zoning district conflicts or overlaps with any lot lines created after May 12, 2020, principal and accessory structures must follow the setback requirements for the periphery of the zoning district with respect to the lot line that also serves as a boundary line for the Jolina Court Zoning District.

-c) Setbacks within the Zoning District - The following regulations apply to structures with respect to lot lines created after (date regulations are adopted) and are wholly within the zoning district:
+c) Setbacks within the Zoning District - The following regulations apply to structures with respect to lot lines created after (date regulations are adopted - ? ) and are wholly within the zoning district:

 d) Front-yard setback - A principal structure shall be set back at least ten (10) feet from the front lot line.
 An accessory structure shall be set back at least five (5) feet from the front lot line.